What is the Battery Management System?

 State of Charge: The BMS indicates the charge level for the battery at any given moment.
 The measurement encompasses the level of charging and the depth of discharge.

-Temperature: This measure may include the average temperature of the battery pack and the temperature of the coolant at the intake and the output.
-If the BMS is monitoring a battery pack with different cells, it may track the temperature of the individual cells of the battery.
+Temperature: This measure may include the average temperature of the battery pack and the coolant’s temperature at the intake and the output.
+If the BMS is monitoring a battery pack with different cells, it may track the temperature of the battery’s individual cells.

 2. Computing different energy values